The Trustee Board is led by our Chair Sir David Varney

 Fran has worked with Citizens Advice since 2011 as an independent member of the Equality Committee.
 She is strongly driven by social justice, the promotion of equality, and inclusion and participation in everyday life for all.

 After graduating from Leicester University, Mark Haysom had a thirty-year career in newspapers, during which he rose from trainee journalist on a small local weekly newspaper in the north of England to Managing Director of Mirror Group.
 In 2003 he moved into education as Chief Executive of a large government agency (the Learning & Skills Council).
 With a staff of 5,000 and a budget that ultimately reached £14 billion, he remained there for six years – working closely with a succession of Secretaries of State, including Charles Clarke, Alan Johnson and Ed Balls.
-In recent years he has served on the boards of a number of charities dedicated to overcoming poverty and disadvantage and is currently Chairman of one of the UK’s leading addiction charities, Phoenix Futures.
+In recent years he has served on the boards of a number of charities dedicated to overcoming poverty and disadvantage and was Chairman of one of the UK’s leading addiction charities, Phoenix Futures.
 He was awarded an Honorary Doctorate from Leicester University in recognition of his career in newspapers in 2005 and the CBE in 2008 for his contribution to education.
 His first novel, “LOVE, LOVE ME DO” was published in 2014 and his second, “IMAGINE”, in 2015.

 Rolande Anderson has had a wide-ranging senior career in Government, and now works as an independent non-executive.She is a member of the Bar Standards Board which regulates barristers.
 She is also a Governor of London Metropolitan University, and a Trustee of St Mungo’s and the mentoring charity Brightside.
 She is an Honorary Associate of Newnham College, Cambridge, and a Fellow of the Royal Society of Arts.In Government, she was Director General of the Office for Civil Society in the Cabinet Office until 2010 and prior to that held a range of senior roles including Regional Director of the Government Office for the South-East of England and Chief Executive of the Radiocommunications Agency